 How did you choose which books to include?

-We began with the books traditionally retained in the TANAKH (the Torah, the Nevi’iym, and the Ketuviym), and we retained them in the traditional order:
+We began with the books traditionally retained in the Tanakh - which includes the Torah (Instruction), the Nevi’iym (Prophets), and the Ketuviym (Writings), and we retained them in the traditional order:

-Under the Sheniy Heykal (second temple): Ecter, Daniye’l, Ezra & Nechemyah.
+Under the Sheniy Heykal (second temple): Divrei Hayamiym (1&2 Chronicles), Daniy'el (Daniel), Ezra & Nechemyah (Nehemiah).

 We then reviewed those writings commonly referred to as the New Testament in 27 books.
 However, we reconsidered the common order.
 As a result, we placed the writings in the following order:

 We then went on to supplement the Tanakh with the additional writings found in the Septuagint.
-We elected to include the books and fragments that are canonical for Roman Catholics and Orthodox but not for Protestants, including Judith, Tobit, 1 and 2 Maccabees, Wisdom of Solomon, Sirach (also known as Ecclesiasticus), Baruch, the Epistle of Jeremiah, and the additions to Esther and Daniel.
-Our review also allowed us to include books and fragments that are canonical for the Orthodox but not for Roman Catholics: 1 Esdras, 3 Maccabees, and the Prayer of Manasseh.
-In addition, the apocalyptic 2 Esdras (perhaps more happily termed 3 Esdras, or even 4 Esdras) was included in Slavonic Bibles and we elected to include it.
-In addition, we also included 2 Baruch, and 3 and 4 Macabees.
-From Daniel, we also included Shushanah, the Prayer of Azariah, and Bel and the Dragon.
+We elected to include the books and fragments that are canonical for Roman Catholics and Orthodox but not for Protestants, including Yahudith (Judith), Toviyahu (Tobit), Makkabiym Ri'shon (1 Maccabees), Makkabiym Sheniy (2 Maccabees), Chokmah Shalomah (Wisdom of Solomon), Sirach (Ecclesiasticus), Baruch Ri'shon (1 Baruch), Cepher Yirmeyahu (Epistle of Jeremiah), and Hadaccah (Additions to Esther).
+Our review also allowed us to include books and fragments that are canonical for the Orthodox but not for Roman Catholics: Ezra Sheliyshiy (3 Ezra/1 Esdras), Makkabiym Sheliyshiy (3 Maccabees), and Tephillah Menashsheh (Prayer of Manasseh).
+In addition, the apocalyptic Ezra Reviy'iy (4 Ezra/2 Esdras) was included in Slavonic Bibles and we elected to include it.
+In addition, we also included Baruch Sheniy (2 Baruch), and Makkabiym Reviy'iy (4 Maccabees).
+From Daniy'el (Daniel), we also included Shushanah (Susanna), Tephillah Azaryahu (Prayer of Azariah), and Ba'al v'Tanniyn (Bel and the Dragon).

-Under the Megillot: Shiyr HaShiriym, Ruth, Qiynah, Qoheleth, Ecter, Additions to Ecter, Yahudith, Divrei Hayamiym Ri’shon, Divrei Hayamiym Sheniy.
+Under the Megillot: Shiyr HaShiriym, Ro'th, Qiynah, Qoheleth, Ecter, Hadaccah, Yahudith.

-Under the Sheniy Heykal: Daniye’l, Tephillah Azaryahu, Shushanah, Ba’al and the Dragon, Ezra v’Nechemyah, Ezra Sheliyshiy, Ezra Reviy`iy, Makkabiym Ri’shon, Makkabiym Sheniy, Makkabiym Sheliyshiy, Makkabiym Reviy`iy.
+Under the Beyt Ha'Mikdash Ha'Sheniyl: Divrei Hayamiym Ri’shon, Divrei Hayamiym Sheniy, Tephillah Menashsheh, Daniye’l, Tephillah Azaryahu, Shushanah, Ba'al v'Tanniyn, Ezra v’Nechemyah, Ezra v’Nechemyah, Ezra Sheliyshiy, Ezra Reviy`iy, Makkabiym Ri’shon, Makkabiym Sheniy, Makkabiym Sheliyshiy, Makkabiym Reviy`iy.

-Finally, we elected to include three books within our binding: the cepher of Chanok, the cepher of Yovheliym, and the cepher of Yashar.
-We included these books immediately following the Torah as the Sheniy Cepheriym.
+Finally, we elected to include three books within our binding: Yovheliym (Jubilees), Chanoch (Enoch), and Yashar (Jasher).
+We included these books immediately following the Torah as the Cepheriym Sheniy.
 Yovheliym has been widely accepted in the Coptic and Assyriac traditions.
-Chanok has stubbornly prevailed, only to be rediscovered in the caves of Qumran, and Yashar has a splendid intrinsic credibility.
+Chanoch has stubbornly prevailed, only to be rediscovered in the caves of Qumran, and Yashar has a splendid intrinsic credibility.

-Our first premise in organizing the B’rit Chadasha (New Testament), was to organize in terms of the timing of the actual writing, yielding where the primacy of the synoptic gospels were concerned.
-We began with Mattithyahu, a disciple of HaMashiach.
-We followed with the gospel of Marcus, a companion of Sha’ul, and of course the writings of the doctor, Lucas.
-We retained the order of his writings, in order to set Ma’aseh (Acts) immediately after his gospel.
+Our first premise in organizing the B’rit Chadasha (New Testament) was to organize in terms of the timing of the actual writing, yielding where the primacy of the synoptic gospels were concerned.
+We began with Mattithyahu, a disciple of Ha'Mashiach.
+We followed with the gospel of Marqus, a companion of Pa'al, and of course the writings of the doctor, Luqas.
+We retained the order of his writings, in order to set Ma’asiym (Acts of the Apostles) immediately after his gospel.

-The writings of the disciples were set out giving priority to the disciples of HaMashiach, including Ya’aqov (James), Kepha (Peter) and Yahudah (Jude).
-We moved Yahuchanon to the end, because of his writing in Chizayon (Revelation), the generally accepted last book of the traditional bible.
-The Besorah of Yahuchanon is distinctly different from the three synoptic gospels; therefore our election was to retain the writings together with Chizayon, which arguably was the last writing of all the disciples.
+The Cepheriym Talmidiym (writings of the disciples) were set out giving priority to the disciples of Ha'Mashiach including Y'aqov, Kepha, and Yahudah.
+We moved Yochanon's writings to the end, because of his writing in Chazon, the generally accepted last book of the traditional bible.
+The Besorah of Yochanon is distinctly different from the three synoptic gospels; therefore our election was to retain the writings together with Chazon, which arguably was the last writing of all the disciples.

-As to the B’rit Chadashah, we also included an additional chapter in Ma’aseh; a chapter 29.
-This decision was based upon the Sonnini Manuscript, and we relied upon three witnesses to corroborate the claim that Sha’ul survived Rome and traveled on to Spain, England and beyond.
+As to the B’rit Chadashah, we also included an additional chapter in Ma’asiym; a Chapter 29.
+This decision was based upon the Sonnini Manuscript, and we relied upon three witnesses to corroborate the claim that Pa'al survived Rome and traveled on to Spain, England and beyond.
 First, the statement from the Muratorian Fragment dated in the 5th century:

 What (27) marvel is it then, if John so consistently (28) mentions these particular points also in his Epistles, (29) saying about himself, 'What we have seen with our eyes (30) and heard with our ears and our hands (31) have handled, these things we have written to you?
 (32) For in this way he professes [himself] to be not only an eye-witness and hearer, (33) but also a writer of all the marvelous deeds of the Lord, in their order.
 (34) Moreover, the acts of all the apostles (35) were written in one book.
 For “most excellent Theophilus” Luke compiled (36) the individual events that took place in his presence — (37) as he plainly shows by omitting the martyrdom of Peter (38) as well as the departure of Paul from the city [of Rome] (39) when he journeyed to Spain.

-Second, other writings confirm that Sha’ul intended to travel into Spain.
-Consider his discussion in Romaiym 15:
+Second, other writings confirm that Pa'al intended to travel into Spain.
+Consider his discussion in Romaiym 15:23-24:

 But now having no more place in these parts, and having a great desire these many years to come unto you; 24 Whensoever I take my journey into Spain, I will come to you: for I trust to see you in my journey, and to be brought on my way thitherward by you, if first I be somewhat filled with your company.